-Now that you know where you’re eloping in Switzerland, it’s time to book your travel and accommodations.
+Now that you know where you’re eloping in Switzerland, it’s time to book your travel and accommodation.

 How to Get to Switzerland

 Switzerland is a major travel destination, making it easy to get to from many large airports.
 Switzerland has 7 international airports you can fly into, with Zurich typically having the best connections.

 Getting around Switzerland (Trains and Buses)

 Like most countries in Europe, Switzerland has an extensive train and bus network that makes traveling quite simple.
-I still recommend getting a rental car, at least for the elopement portion part of your trip though, since it makes getting around Switzerland a breeze.
-You’ll find this especially true in the mountainous regions.
-I've also found car rentals to be more budget-friendly than public transportation.
+We still recommend getting a rental car, at least for the elopement portion part of your trip though, since it will make getting around mountainous regions much more efficient.
+We've also found car rentals to be more budget-friendly than public transportation.